 45-64-year-old males, who ride for fun |

-Campaign running: September 2024 – April 2025 Timing rationale: We’re focusing on spring and summer months to coincide with when more recreational riders are out on their bikes.
+Campaign running: September 2025 – April 2026 Timing rationale: We’re focusing on spring and summer months to coincide with when more recreational riders are out on their bikes.
 Channels: TV, online video, radio, social media, billboards and posters along key motorcycling routes, various websites, print.
-Campaign summary: The campaign features real motorcycle riders sharing their stories to communicate 5 key messages to manage the risks of every ride: Ride sober and rested; ride to your ability; always, always wear the gear; ride to the conditions; and do rider training such as ACC’s Ride Forever course. |
+Campaign summary: The campaign features real motorcycle riders sharing their stories to encourage other riders to manage the risks of every ride.
+There are 2 new rider stories being added to the suite of content in September. |

 Safe vehicles: |

-Broad audience of current and potential vehicle owners, with a focus on those looking to buy a vehicle soon. |
+Broad audience of current and potential vehicle owners, with a focus on those looking to buy a vehicle soon |

 Campaign running: Always-on with more activity at the start of 2025.
 Timing rationale: People buy cars throughout the year but there’s a peak at the start of a new year when more people are looking.
 Channels: Social media, Trade Me, search engines, various websites.
 Campaign summary: The campaign features a cardboard car to highlight how vulnerable people are in vehicles with low safety ratings.
 The campaign encourages people to prioritise safety when buying a vehicle and to check their vehicle’s safety rating at rightcar.govt.nz. |